I refuse to promise anything to anyone.

 Time and again you see children – and adults – either asking somebody else to promise, or to offer a promise even without being asked.
 I can’t help but wonder why anybody would do that.
 What does it say about the relationship between ‘promiser’ and ‘promisee’?

-My question is: what makes you think, you can trust this promise?
+My question is: what makes you think you can trust this promise?
 The faith in a person’s promise necessarily builds on the trust you have in said person.
 Hence, if there is no trust to begin with, the promise is just as unreliable as the simple statement.

-Hence I don’t do promises.
+Hence I don’t make promises.

 If I think I can and will do something, I say so.
 If not, I don’t.
 Promising would in no way and to no degree increase my commitment to do as I say.